 To reduce the computational effort for the evaluations of this sensitivity for each amino acid, we assessed several possible simplifications compared to the global PCVA in the previous section.
 The different levels of simplification are referred to as PCVA-A to PCVA-E, and the sensitivities obtained in these different approximations are shown in Fig. S3.
 First, instead of the full QM/MM reaction energy (PCVA-A) we use only the QM contribution (PCVA-B), i.e., the approximation of Eq.
 (12) is employed.
 This is justified as the effect on the QM energy is the main focus of the analysis and possible undesired MM-only effects will be excluded.
 Furthermore, no significant differences in the calculated sensitivities are observed comparing the full and QM energy approach.
 Second, instead of the reaction energy we could use the sensitivity of the product (PCVA-C) or reactant (PCVA-D) energy instead.
-This leads to a similar trend with small changes regarding certain residue sensitivities (Fig. S3).
+While this does change the values of the sensitivities, it leads to overall similar trends (cf. Fig. S3).
+Using the product or reactant energy sensitivities could also be advantageous for avoiding error cancelation that might be present when considering the sensitivity of the reaction energy only.
 Consequently, we choose to use only the reactant energies, which reduces the number of calculations to be performed by half.
-Finally, instead of using a symmetric twopoint formula for the numerical differentiation, it turns out to be sufficient to use a forward finite-difference formula (PCVA-E), which again reduces the number of QM calculation by another factor of two.
+The impact for this approximation on the selection of the QM region will be discussed below.
+Finally, instead of using a symmetric two-point formula for the numerical differentiation, it turns out to be sufficient to use a forward finite-difference formula (PCVA-E), which again reduces the number of QM calculation by another factor of two.